Nandez22/CIS122/Info/BubbleSort.md

 </details></br>

 This loop implementation is pretty standard, nothing too fancy going on.
 The only additional bit I want to touch on is the `i < arr.Length - 1` condition.
 When looping through the array, we are checking the value at index `i`, but we are also checking the value at `i+1`.
 If our condition were `i < arr.Length`, `i` would increase to `arr.Length - 1` in value.
-While that is not bad on its own, we need to remember the `i+1` check.
+While that is not bad on its own, we need to remember we are checking `i+1`.
 If `i` = `arr.Length - 1`, then `i+1` == `arr.Length`.
-If you recall, the maximum index of an array is `arr.Length - 1` (since indices start at 0).
+If you recall, the maximum index of an array is always 1 less than it's length (because indices starte at 0).
 This means that if our condition were `i < arr.Length`, checking `arr[i+1]` would go out of bounds and crash the program.
 The `-1` keeps it in bounds.</br>

-Ok, now for the outer loop, if you recall this is the simpler of the two since it's only goal is to repeat the inner loop.
-The main quesion is how many times?
+Ok, now for the outer loop, if you recall this is the simpler of the two since its only goal is to repeat the inner loop.
+The main question is how many times?
 In the [Outer Loop](#outer-loop) section I mentioned that for every run of the inner loop, we knew as a fact that 1 additional element was sorted.
-If we sort 1 element every time the inner loop completes, then pretty clearly the loop needs to be ran once for every item in arr:
+If we sort 1 element every time the inner loop completes, then pretty clearly the loop needs to be run once for every item in arr:

 <details>
 <summary> For Loop </summary>